bzunar/bzunar.github.io/index.md

-<p align="justify">These pages showcase tasks completed during Coursera's '[**Data Science**](https://www.coursera.org/specializations/jhu-data-science)' and '[**Genomic Data Science**](https://www.coursera.org/specializations/genomic-data-science)' Specializations.</p>
+These pages showcase tasks completed during Coursera's '[**Data Science**](https://www.coursera.org/specializations/jhu-data-science)' and '[**Genomic Data Science**](https://www.coursera.org/specializations/genomic-data-science)' Specializations.

-<p align="justify">[Coursera](https://www.coursera.org/) provides online courses from top universities and, to students that complete a course, offers a [Verified certificate](https://learner.coursera.help/hc/en-us/articles/208280196).
+[Coursera](https://www.coursera.org/) provides online courses from top universities and, to students that complete a course, offers a [Verified certificate](https://learner.coursera.help/hc/en-us/articles/208280196).
 Through ID verification, this document guarantees the identity of the person which completed the required assignments, thus ensuring academic integrity.
-Yet, while finishing the course highlights commitment, it does not illustrate what the students learned, i.e. what they can do.</p>
+Yet, while finishing the course highlights commitment, it does not illustrate what the students learned, i.e. what they can do.

-<p align="justify">Most Coursera's courses include [Peer Reviewed Assignments](https://learner.coursera.help/hc/en-us/articles/208279946-See-feedback-and-grades-for-peer-reviewed-assignments), tasks which cannot be completed by merely "clicking-to-victory" and by answering interactive questions, but by implementing learned concepts to solve and document non-trivial problems reproducibly.
-This page lists few such reports to demonstrate the skills I acquired throughout the Specializations.</p>
+Most Coursera's courses include [Peer Reviewed Assignments](https://learner.coursera.help/hc/en-us/articles/208279946-See-feedback-and-grades-for-peer-reviewed-assignments), tasks which cannot be completed by merely "clicking-to-victory" and by answering interactive questions, but by implementing learned concepts to solve and document non-trivial problems reproducibly.
+This page lists few such reports to demonstrate the skills I acquired throughout the Specializations.

 <details>
  <summary>Assignment details</summary>